TourmalineCore/picachu-infra/README.md

-# picachu-infra
+# tourmanique-infra

 ## Description
-A project about deploy picachu services in cluster
+A project about deploy tourmanique services in cluster

 ## Local development